Ms Kirsty Danby

 Chief Science & Technology Manager, Woodside Energy

-As Chief Technology Manager, Neil is responsible for Woodside Energy Strategic Technology Plan and innovation and technology planning through the company.
+As Chief Technology Manager, Neil is responsible for Woodside Energy’s Strategic Technology Plan which governs innovation and technology planning throughout the company.

 Dr Jim Gill